Housing at Teachers College

-In order to be eligible for student housing, students must be enrolled in a degree program at Teachers College and registered for classes.
-To maintain housing eligibility, residents must be enrolled and registered for a minimum of 9 credits or equivalent each semester (fall and spring).
+In order to be eligible to live in student housing, students must be enrolled in a degree program at Teachers College and registered for 1 credit during the fall and spring semesters.
+To maintain eligibility to renew the housing contract past mid-May, residents must be enrolled and registered for a minimum of 9 credits or equivalent each semester (fall and spring).
 Two-thirds of each semester’s credits (6 points per term) must be earned course credits (i.e. not Certificates of Equivalency).
 Semester courses that are defined by the Registrar as full-time, qualify a resident for full-time status.

 Housing Contracts extend for one calendar year, beginning with the summer term.
 Residents beginning occupancy in the summer must be enrolled and registered for a minimum of 1 credit during the respective summer term.
 Any resident who completes 18 credits during the fall and spring semesters combined (or 9 credits during the spring semester for students who begin residency in the spring) is not required to register for summer sessions and may remain in the residence hall, but must re-enroll for the upcoming fall semester and live in Teachers College housing for the upcoming fall semester.

 To remain eligible for summer housing if a resident is vacating in the summer (at the conclusion of Summer A or Summer B) the resident must be enrolled for the summer or have documentation from the College demonstrating an affiliation with the College during the summer.
 If the resident is teaching in public schools or has dependents in public schools, the resident is permitted to remain in housing until the conclusion of Summer A.

 Full-time employees of Teachers College are not eligible for on-campus housing.
 Residents who become Teachers College full-time employees are not eligible for Teachers College housing, and will be required to vacate Teachers College housing at end of the current contract period.